Summer Fun! 6 Ulster Lighthouse Experiences

 Another coastal corner with cosy self-catering cottages, it’s said there’s gold in these waters as a result of the 1917 wreck of the SS Laurentic – not to mention whales and dolphins too!
 For those taking a day trip, tours of the historic lighthouse tower run every half hour and require advanced booking, while the on-site visitor centre will give you a sense of the lighthouse’s intriguing past.

 Did you know that the horizon around Fanad Head occasionally showcases glimpses of the famed Northern Lights?
-Up in the northern reaches’ unpolluted skies, keen sky-watchers might be rewarded with a spectacular springtime light show.
+Up in the northern reaches’ unpolluted skies, keen sky-watchers might be rewarded with a spectacular summer light show.

-An once you’ve inhaled all that rejuvenating sea air?
+And once you’ve inhaled all that rejuvenating sea air?
 You can always take the 45-minute spin to Glenveagh National Park.
 One of the country’s six National Parks, it boasts over 16 hectares of forest terrain, lakes and highlands.
 Land and sea in one terrific trip!